 Next up is Small Change, what should really be translated as Pocket Change.
 In it, Truffaut immerses the viewer in the world of children from two to 14 years of age.
 Shot in Thiers in South Central France over several months, humorous, quirky, and embarrassing childhood events make up the film as the children try adults' patience.

 All films are in French with English subtitles and screen at Webster University's Winifred Moore auditorium at 7:30 p.m.
-The festival begins with The Last Metro on Thursday, July 14, followed by Mississippi Mermaid Friday, July 15th; Small Change on Saturday, July 16th; and Soft Skin, not available for preview, on Sunday, July 17th.
+The festival begins with The Last Metro on Thursday, July 14, followed by Mississippi Mermaid Friday, July 15th; Small Change on Saturday, July 16th; how to write essay and Soft Skin, not available for preview, on Sunday, July 17th.
 For more information, you may call 314-968-7487 or you may go to the web at: Webster.edu/film series.